 Technical working sessions were also held related to food and agriculture, like CPEC’s impact on farm sector, market dynamics, technology infusion and value-chain development.
 MDF partner, Telenor Pakistan, spoke on technology Infusion and how their technology platform and network coverage combined with MDF’s local farming and market knowledge is increasing access to vital information on weather and best farming practices for crops and livestock, for farmers.
 Telenor Pakistan’s ‘Khushaal Zamindar’ service offers user friendly, Robo-call and SMS content based, service to farmers by providing location specific weather forecast along with contextual agronomic advisory for every farmer’s relevant crop mix and tips for livestock management.
 Currently more than 5.2 million farmers in Punjab are using this agriculture service and over 10% of them are females.
 Based on learnings, Telenor designed “Khushaal Aangan” that is aimed to be a perfect lifestyle partner for the rural woman, educating her on agriculture, livestock rearing, family health and much more.
 They shared great success stories!

-Farmers, government officials and distributors were on a single platform, like in the past, to explore new technologies and innovations in food and agriculture sectors.
+Farmers, government officials and distributors were on a single platform to explore new technologies and innovations in food and agriculture sectors.
 Besides local technology companies, international firms from China, Turkey and Argentina also set up their stalls at the expo.
 Whereas other provincial departments like livestock, agriculture, water management, and horticulture directorates also showcased their services there.

 Such platforms should continue to foster meaningful and result oriented interactions and to create a road map for achieving value addition, enhancing quality of produce & product, improving export viability and implementing new technology.